Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 What Does “Shakshuka” Mean?

-Shakshuka is the vibrant dish of eggs poached in a tomato and pepper sauce, often served bubbling hot in a skillet.
+Shakshuka is the vibrant dish of eggs poached in a tomato and pepper sauce, served bubbling hot in a skillet.
+Yum!
+It really is, the Breakfast of Champions.

 The name comes from Arabic and likely means “a mixture” or “all mixed together.”

-Shakshuka probably originated in North Africa, particularly Tunisia, and spread through Jewish communities across the region.
+Shakshuka likely originated in North Africa, particularly Tunisia, and spread through Jewish communities across the region.

 Today it appears everywhere from street cafés to high-end restaurants.